wyshi/persuasion_parlai_data_collection/parlai_old/personachat/README.md

 python run.py --live -r=.1 -rt=5

-Task configurations will print to the screen when execuing run.py.
+Task configurations will print to the screen when executing run.py.